runrig-coop/the-runrig-plan/overview.md

 design choice to enable the collective stewardship of data, together with the free and open sharing of the software, is as much a principle of social design as it is a technological one.
-It imparts a vitality and iterative quality to the project, akin to the Agile methodology but extending well beyond mere product development.
+It imparts a vitality and iterative quality to the project, akin to the Agile methodology, but extending well beyond mere product development.
 The evolution of the software system is only one factor in the evolution of the broader social and natural systems in which it is embedded.
 Experiments, whether they succeed or fail; ad hoc solutions, whether they can be